r-eifler/explainer-service/README.md

 ## Setup

-Unless you want to change/update the planner service, we suggest running the planner in a docker container.
+Unless you want to change/update the planner service, we suggest running the explainer in a docker container.

 A pre-build docker image is provided on DockerHub: [Planner Service](https://hub.docker.com/repository/docker/eifler/planner-service/general).